 Alexandra attended the Canadian College of Performing Arts 15 years ago, where she discovered her passion for improvised comedy.
 She continued to train and perform with some of the best improv companies Canada has to offer, including Second City Toronto, Calgary’s Loose Moose, Vancouver’s Theatre Sports League, Vancouver Urban Well Improv and now Victoria’s famous Paper Street Theatre.
 Alexandra is also a regular on a monthly comedy panel show called “The Mash”, and is a co-member of an improv/sketch comedy group called “Entertainment Village.”
 She can also be heard on local comedy podcasts “Must be Nice” and “The Hate Locker.”

-Gargi is going into her third year as an improviser, having received the majority of her training in Paper Street Theatre classes.
+Gargi is going into her fourth year as an improviser, having received the majority of her training in Paper Street Theatre classes.
 She first came to explore improv when she said "yes, and!" to a sign outside the studio that read: "Try improv?" and she never looked back.
-Gargi is also a founding member of local improv group First Time Last and is known in some circles for a character named Sassy Sally.
+She also spent a year and a half performing with local improv group First Time Last, of which she was a founding member.
+Gargi loves the magic moments of connection with audience members and fellow improvisers on stage.

 Dan G is a musician, sound designer, and digital instrument developer based in Victoria BC.
 He writes and performs experimental electronic music as okpk, and is a member of Laggards.